-In addition, the decline in testosterone and estrogen makes it more difficult for the body to build new muscle mass, further slowing metabolism (Maltais et al. 20099).
+The decline in testosterone and estrogen makes it more difficult to build and maintain lean mass, further slowing metabolism (Maltais et al. 20099).

 In addition, low estrogen levels decrease the feeling of satiety and the activation of brown fat, the metabolically active body fat that is more readily burned for energy (González-García et al. 201710).

 In turn, appetite increases due to the hormone drop (Geary 199811).

 Is Intermittent Fasting Good for Women Over 50?